 Complete evaluation surveys for each course/sessions attended

-To receive a certificate you must pre-register for courses and webinars.
-You must also complete the post-attendance evaluation surveys.
-CORE Courses and Electives will be recorded and posted online and can be viewed via YouTube if you cannot attend the course.
-Requirements must be met by October 1, 2020 to complete the certificate.
+To receive a certificate attendees pre-registered for courses and webinars.
+They also completed the post-attendance evaluation surveys.
+CORE Courses and Electives were recorded and posted online and can be viewed via YouTube if they couldn't attend the course.
+Certificate of completion for